maximousblk/ghlog/README.md

 ## Templates

-`ghlog` provides a sane default template out of the box that works great with github releases, but if you want more custom template, you can use the `defaultChangelog()` function in [`mod.ts`](./mod.ts#L8-L58) as a reference and create your own templates.
+`ghlog` provides a sane default template out of the box that works great in most situations, but if you want a more custom template, you can use the [`examples/`](./examples) directory for reference and create your own templates.

 ## License